 Infants that were 9 months old with higher levels of gaze to the face of an examiner during structured testing also had higher levels of gaze to the face of the parent during a play interaction.
 Therefore, gaze behavior in context 1 predicted gaze behavior in context 2.
-The same was the case with infants that were 12 months old.

 By 12 months, infants without ASD outcomes exhibited higher mean rates of gaze to faces during parent–child play than during the Mullen test, while the gaze behavior of the ASD group did not differ by context.
 This suggests that infants developing autism spectrum disorder may be less sensitive to context or interactive partners.